 While the game comes set with 4 pre-made monsters to take out and demolish the city with, the monster lab allows you to build custom beasts using parts unlocked through the campaign.
 Unlocked parts are labeled as new until selected and saved to a creature.
 Each piece changes your monster stats slightly, whether it’s increasing the amount of damage dealt, the speed and agility heavy or light pieces provide, or the level of energy required to keep the giant moving (keep an eye on this when putting a monster together, or you might find staying alive difficult).
 My only complaint is that the special attacks each head has aren’t listed, as well as the function of support equipment and weapons.
 Without a clue what they do leads to a decent amount of time wasted jumping between loading levels and the lab, testing pieces one at a time.

-That being said, Eat Them(!) is a fine downloadable game for those with a fondness for destruction and a few bucks burning a hole in their pocket.Note: The Eat Them! review was written based on the PS3 version of the game.
+That being said, Eat Them(!) is a fine downloadable game for those with a fondness for destruction and a few bucks burning a hole in their pocket.Note: Eat Them! was reviewed on PlayStation 3.
+A digital copy of the game was purchased by SelectButton.